Social Media Savvy:

 What Every Adult Working with Youth Should Know about Social Media

-Note: This course offers 3 Continuing Education credits.
+Note: This course offers 3 APA Continuing Education units.

 Who are the top users of social media in the U.S.?
 You got it – teen girls!